 Oakwood NICU is a critical care area that provides support to infants in need of very specialized services during a crucial time in their young lives.
 After birth, your baby must make many physical adjustments to life outside of the womb in order to make this transition successfully.
 It is not uncommon when issues arise (prematurity, infections, difficulty during labor / delivery, etc.) that interfere with this process.
 It is for these infants that the Oakwood NICU was created.
 The NICU experience can be both frightening and overwhelming – machines, procedures, and yes, doctors not of your choosing.
 You will be encouraged to ask questions of the staff, and to interact with your infant.
-The staff of the Oakwood Hospital and Medical Center is here to support you and your infant.
+The staff of the Oakwood Hospital - Dearborn is here to support you and your infant.

 The unit is divided into 5 pods with babies staying potentially in any, or all of the pods during their stay based upon their particular needs.
 The design incorporates 4 isolation suites to minimize risk of spread of contagious infections, or for infants that are less tolerant of noise and/or light.
 The NICU admits about 500 critically ill infants annually.
 Approximately 10 percent of these newborns are transported from community hospitals located in southeastern Michigan.
 Our NICU is a participant in the Vermont Oxford Network (VON) and the Michigan VON Collaborative.
 These benchmarking databases allow our NICU to compare our babies with NICUs throughout the United States so that we can in turn improve our clinical outcomes.